tracim/tracim/backend/doc/setting.md

 This configuration should work out of the box on some providers since they already support "+" subaddressing, and provide the best compatibility.
-An other way to make the feature working is by setting a wildcard alias in your email provided, for example:
+As an alternative, you can also set a wildcard alias for your provided email, for example:

     tracim.content.{content_id}@supersmtpserver.ndd -> tracim.notification@supersmtpserver.ndd